Expanding Theories Awards

 Public and patient involvement

-To obtain input from those affected by brain tumours, we strongly recommend that applicants access our Research Involvement Network (RIN) for public and patient involvement.
-In order to receive feedback from the RIN, please allow for a minimum of 3 weeks turnaround time.
+To obtain input from those affected by brain tumours, we strongly recommend that applicants access our Involvement Network (IN) for public and patient involvement.
+In order to receive feedback from the IN, please allow for a minimum of 3 weeks turnaround time.

-- All grant applications must focus on at least one of the research priorities highlighted in our research strategy A Cure Can't Wait
+• All grant applications must focus on at least one of the research priorities highlighted in our research strategy ‘Accelerating a Cure’

-- The Lead Applicant must hold an employment contract beyond the period of the grant
+• The Lead Applicant must either hold an employment contract beyond the period of the grant or provide a letter of support from the Host Institution committing to support the project for its duration.

-The project must challenge existing paradigms or develop new methodologies or technologies and have the potential for further investigation
+The project must challenge existing paradigms or develop new methodologies or technologies and have the potential for further investigation.
+The potential patient benefit from this research should be clearly articulated with a potential pathway and the anticipated impact of this work described.

 The Brain Tumour Charity is a member of the Association of Medical Research Charities (AMRC) and adheres to its principles of peer review.
 All applications will be considered by our Biomedical Scientific Advisory Board (Biomedical SAB) alongside lay representatives of people affected by brain tumours.